 About Your Lighting

-"A room oftentimes has overhead lighting and that is it.
+"A room often has overhead lighting and that is it.
 To make a room really stand out, I recommend using light from all different heights and angles: overhead lighting, a floor lamp, a table lamp, and the often forgotten up-lighting," explains Kazuko Hoshino, principal at Studio William Hefner.
-"In my very first home, our budget was limited, but we purchased very inexpensive lights to up-light in our living room and guests always commented on how warm and inviting our home was."
+"In my very first home, our budget was limited, but we purchased very inexpensive lights to up-light in our living room, and guests always commented on how warm and inviting our home was."

 Beyond placing lighting below chin level, which casts a flattering light on just about anyone, Caitlin Murray of Black Lacquer Design recommends swapping light bulbs: "Switch out light bulbs to softer ones that create a pretty, warm glow, and put any overhead lighting on dimmers for more control over ambiance."

 "Simply rethinking how a room's furniture can be arranged can change the entire look and function of the room," says Kay.
 "In fact, we usually start with a client by simply rearranging the furniture!"

 Mayerfield concurs: "Sometimes people take a large room and place all the furniture against the walls," she says.
 "Move the furniture around to make the furniture part of the room and part of the conversation.
 It's okay to walk around a piece of furniture.
 It's okay not to have a walkway in the middle of the room and create a slight obstacle in the space."